 From July to November, thousands of Humpback whales travel along the “Humpback Highway” on their way back to Antarctica.

 The humpback whales rest, socialise and play before continuing back to the Antarctic for the summer.

 At least 45 species of whales, including 30 types of whales, 14 types of dolphins and porpoises are found in Australian waters.

-However, the migration of the humpback whales is a significant event in nature’s cycle.
+However, the migration of humpback whales is a significant event in nature’s cycle.
 It’s one of the longest of any mammals on Earth.

-Hervey Bay Ocean Festival Events in 2017
+Hervey Bay Ocean Festival 2019

 So, head to the Hervey Bay Ocean Festival and have a whale of a time at these exciting events.